 Here are a first few samples taken with the Voigtländer Super Wide Heliar f4.5/15 mm lens:

 Disclaimer: I am not a lens expert who sees marked differences between various Leica and/or other lenses.
 I can check for soft corners, find differences in color rendition, and, in rare cases, may discover a "3D look", but that's all.
 Please regard therefore my conclusions as the verdict of a "layman".

-All in all, the results that the Voigtländer Super Wide Heliar f4.5/15mm lens produces on the M-mount unit are very pleasing, but you need suitable motives for this lens...
+All in all, the results that the Voigtländer Super Wide Heliar f4.5/15 mm lens produces on the M-mount unit are very pleasing, but you have to find suitable motives for it...